-Bed and Breakfast developments accommodations-shall not interfere with the rights of other residents to quiet enjoyment of a residential neighbourhood.
-Bed and Breakfast developments accommodation-shall be an incidental and subordinate use to the principal use and restricted to the dwelling unit, and:
+Bed and Breakfast developments shall not interfere with the rights of other residents to quiet enjoyment of a residential neighbourhood.
+Bed and Breakfast developments shall be an incidental and subordinate use to the principal use and restricted to the dwelling unit, and:

-- (1) advertising may only be permitted in compliance with Schedule 67: Signage Standards; - (2) alterations to the principal building may be permitted but shall not change the principal character or external appearance of the principal building; - (3) an approved development permit will remain in effect, provided the intensity of use does not increase and all requirements of the development permit have been satisfied: - a development permit does not exempt compliance with health regulations or any other provincial and municipal requirements including a business license; - (5) employees working in the business shall be limited to the residents of the dwelling unit unless one additional parking stall per non-resident employee can be provided on the lot where the bed and breakfast is situated:
+- (1) advertising may only be permitted in compliance with Schedule 7 (Signage); - alterations to the principal building may be permitted but shall not change the principal character or external appearance of the principal building; - an approved development permit will remain in effect, provided the intensity of use does not increase and all requirements of the development permit have been satisfied; - (4) a development permit does not exempt compliance with health regulations or any other provincial and municipal requirements including a business license; - (5) employees working in the business shall be limited to the residents of the dwelling unit unless one additional parking stall per non-resident employee can be provided on the lot where the bed and breakfast is situated; - (6) the accommodation shall be limited to a maximum of four (4) guest rooms and a maximum of eight (8) guests in addition to the permanent residents;

-- (6) the accommodation shall be limited to a maximum of four (4) guest rooms and a maximum of eight (8) guests in addition to the permanent residents; - (7) a development permit is based solely on the location of use.
-If a permit holder relocates within the municipality, the person must apply for a development permit to continue the use from the new location: - guest rooms shall not be permitted to contain cooking or kitchen facilities; (8) - (9) meals may be provided to registered quests only and meals for quests shall be prepared in the common kitchen of the principal residence; - (10)one off-street parking space is required for each guest room in addition to the off-street parking requirements for the dwelling: - (11)the applicant shall be responsible for compliance with the Alberta Health Standards and Guidelines and the Alberta Building CodeNational Building Code: Alberta Edition requirements for Bed and Breakfast accommodations; and - (12)where the property is serviced by private water and septic systems that the impact of the proposed use on the existing systems be reviewed and approved by the building code inspector, and - (12) the issuance of a development permit in no way exempts the applicant from obtaining a business license from the Town and any other Provincial approvals that may be required
+- (7) a development permit is based solely on the location of use.
+If a permit holder relocates within the municipality, the person must apply for a development permit to continue the use from the new location: - (8) guest rooms shall not be permitted to contain cooking or kitchen facilities; - (9) meals may be provided to registered guests only and meals for guests shall be prepared in the common kitchen of the principal residence; - one off-street parking space is required for each guest room in addition to the off-street parking requirements for the dwelling; - (11) the applicant shall be responsible for compliance with the Alberta Health Standards and Guidelines and the National Building Code: Alberta Edition requirements for Bed and Breakfast accommodations; and - (12) where the property is serviced by private water and septic systems that the impact of the proposed use on the existing systems be reviewed and approved by the building code inspector.

-SECTION 3 CHILDCARE FACILITYIES
+SECTION 3 CHILDCARE FACILITY

 The requirements of this section are provided in two (2) parts.
-The parts of this section are categorized based on the Province of Alberta's Early Learning and Child Care ActChild Care Licensing Act, which differentiates between the two (2) primary forms of childcare facilities recognized in Alberta that require additional regulation associated with this bylaw:
+The parts of this section are categorized based on the Province of Alberta's Early Learning and Child Care Act, which differentiates between the two (2) primary forms of childcare facilities recognized in Alberta that require additional regulation associated with this bylaw: